 The heart of the Acadia Trad Festival is world-class instruction students receive from our faculty and workshop instructors.
 Whether you are registered for the full week, a single day, or you just wish to drop in for an afternoon workshop, we have over 200 educational opportunities that will appeal to almost everyone.

 In addition to major classes, afternoon workshops and jam sessions are offered for all levels (including beginner) in all instruments and dance.
 All workshops and sessions are included in full-time and daily tuition rates.
-Workshops and sessions are also open to the public for a small fee (in 2018, fees were $30 for a 75-minute workshop or $15 for a 75-minute jam session.
-2019 fees will be posted as we approach Festival week).
+Workshops and sessions are also open to the public for $30 for a 75-minute workshop or $15 for a 75-minute jam session.

 Major courses of study are offered at four skill levels: Beginner (fiddle and guitar only), Intermediate, Advanced and Master.
 Students are expected to focus on their major for the morning classes, but are free to explore other instruments during afternoon workshops and jam sessions.
 Afternoon workshops are offered at all levels.

 BEGINNER fiddle classes are geared toward those who have little to no experience with fiddle.
-Beginner guitar students should have a basic understanding of simple chords (G, D, C, etc).
+Beginner guitar students should have a basic understanding of simple chords (G, D, C, etc), and be able to change between them with relative ease.
 The main criteria is the desire to learn!
 Want to play another instrument or learn to dance?
 Many afternoon workshops are offered at the beginner level.